beakos/cli-cheatsheet/linux-bash.md

 # Get Process ID
 `ps` in terminal will list all active process ID's

+e.g. using `ps` can allow a user to kill processes that are unwanted, process ID's can be found using the `ps` command.

+For example after finding a PID, you can use `kill 23`.
+This means to kill the PID number 23.
+Once the command has been entered the PID will be stopped.

 # Git Cloning and Installing
 - `git clone <web-url>`